New Washington, Aklan: Demographics

+Languages

-New Washingtonians speak in Aklanon, Hiligaynon, Filipino and English, the former being their primary medium.
-Aklanon, as a language, is often described as a cross between Bisaya, Hiligaynon and Karay-a making it quite complicated for local and foreign tourists to speak and comprehend.
+New Washingtonians speak in Aklanon, Hiligaynon, Tagalog, and English; the former being their primary medium.
+Aklanon, as a language, is often described as a cross between Bisaya, Hiligaynon, and Karay-a making it quite complex for local and foreign tourists to speak and comprehend.
 This is not seen as a problem, considering that residents can speak fluent Hiligaynon, Tagalog, and English.

+Religion

 The people of New Washington are predominantly Christians.
 Religious denominations in the municipality include Roman Catholic Church, Philippine Independent Church, Baptist churches, Iglesia ni Cristo, Seventh-day Adventist Church, Jehovah's Witnesses and the Church of Jesus Christ of Latter-day Saints, among others.

 Economy

 As New Washington is surrounded by bodies of water such as Sibuyan Sea and Lagatik River.
 Fishing has been the leading livelihood among the people, alongside rice farming.
 The town has the largest area of ricefields among the municipalities in Aklan.

 The municipality operates two ports: one in Dumaguit and the other in Poblacion.
 The port in Dumaguit caters to passenger and commercial boats, while the port in Poblacion is only for the latter.
 Both ports serve as major trade routes between the province of Aklan and Manila.

-The town has several edifices that have historical or spiritual significance and locations for leisure and relaxation.
-These include the NHI-recognized commemorative monument of its native son His Eminence Jaime Cardinal Lachica Sin and the Diocesan Shrine of Our Lady of the Most Holy Rosary in Poblacion, the Pink Sisters' Immaculata Adoration Convent in Polo, the Sunrise/Sunset Viewing at Tambak Seawall and the Sampaguita Gardens Resort in Poblacion.